alex-smtv/FreePIE-Joystick-Mapper/README.md

     - Min/Max
   - Threshold action (available, but needs work)
   - Transfer range (available, but needs work)

+### **Profile pretty print**
+You can specify a pretty text to be shown on notifications for your loaded profile.
+Instead of showing the filename (that may contain underscores or anything you decided) you can show a custom string.
+In order to do so, you just need to add the following characters at the first line of a profile file: `#:`

+For instance, a first line of `#: Huey` in `DCS/Helicopters/UH_1H.py` will show `Huey` in notifications instead of `Huey_UH_1H`.

+Blank spaces can be inserted before and after the custom string (they will be stripped).

 ## Selecting a profile
 Profile selection is done from the file `profile_selected.txt`.
 This file lives at the root (same folder as `main.py`).